 Email is the preferred form of communication with Representative Counsel.
 Affected Users are encouraged to voice their concerns by tweeting to the Official Committee as a method to reduce costs on communications.
-The Official Committee’s twitter account (@QCXCommittee) can be found here.
+The Official Committee’s Twitter account is @QCXCommittee.
 The Official Committee will select and collate tweets from Affected Users for inclusion in updated future FAQs.

 Questions & Answers

 - Communication from Representative Counsel – 21/2/2019

 - Communication from Representative Counsel – 25/7/2019